GB

 Starring: Honor Blackman and Griffith Jones

-There are three railway scenes in this short crime film.
-First there is a view of a freight yard through a window and a GWR ‘Castle’ Class 4-6-0 on a parcels train is overtaking a goods hauled by an 0-6-0PT.
-The house is in Crossfield Road, Belsize Park, but the view is of Southall yards and loco depot and a wonderful array of railway wagons are on display in the foreground, as well as a couple of other locos in the background.
-The second scene at the film’s climax shows the killer hitching a ride on a shunters truck of a short freight hauled by an ex-GWR 1500-series Class 0-6-0PT.
+This second feature crime film was based on the novel by Pamela Barrington and features three interesting railway scenes.
+First there is a view of a freight yard through a window and a GWR ‘Hall’ Class 4-6-0 on a parcels train is overtaking a goods hauled by an 0-6-0PT.
+The house is in Crossfield Road, Belsize Park, but the view is of Southall yards and loco depot.
+The second scene opens the film’s climax and shows the killer hitching a ride on a shunters truck of a short freight hauled by an ex-GWR 1500-series Class 0-6-0PT.
 This is followed by the final railway scene, a hugely exhilarating sequence whereby the killer and the police inspector lie in the four-foot as a goods train passes over them!
-It is hauled by the now preserved 1500 Class 0-6-0PT No.1501 and was again filmed at Southall.
+It is hauled by the now preserved 1500 Class 0-6-0PT No.1501, and was again filmed at Southall.